-FREEDOM IN THE WORLD 2023
+FREEDOM IN THE WORLD 2024

 Vietnam

 19

 NOT FREE

 /100

 Political Rights 4/40

 Civil Liberties 15 /60

 LAST YEAR'S SCORE & STATUS

 19 /100 Not Free

 Global freedom statuses are calculated on a weighted scale.
 See the methodology.

 Overview Vietnam is a one-party state, dominated for decades by the ruling Communist Party of Vietnam (CPV).
 Although some independent candidates are technically allowed to run in legislative elections, most are banned in practice.
 Freedom of expression, religious freedom, and civil society activism are tightly restricted.
 The authorities have increasingly cracked down on citizens' use of social media and the internet to voice dissent and share uncensored information.
-Key Developments in 2022 - In June, the authorities imprisoned prominent environmental activist Ngụy Thị Khanh after convicting her on dubious tax-evasion charges.
-The case was part of a broader crackdown on environmental and other civic activists. - Law enforcement agencies continued efforts to combat corruption during the year, arresting a number of high-ranking officials for alleged malfeasance related to procurement of COVID-19 testing and other supplies. - In November, the Ministry of Information and Communications introduced regulations requiring the removal of "false" information from social media platforms within 24 hours of an official request, further limiting freedom of expression online.
-Political Rights A. Electoral Process A1 0-4 pts Was the current head of government or other chief national authority elected through free and fair elections?
-O /4 The president is elected by the National Assembly for a five-year term, and is responsible for appointing the prime minister, who is confirmed by the legislature.
+Key Developments in 2023 - President Nguyễn Xuân Phúc was forced to resign amid a far-reaching anticorruption crackdown in January after the party deemed him to be responsible for "violations and wrongdoing" committed by officials beneath him.
+He was replaced by Võ Văn Thưởng, who became Vietnam's youngest-ever president after being elected by the parliament in March. - In September, a top government official admitted that a June incident-in which two armed groups of about 40 people attacked the headquarters of two southern communes-was caused in part by state mismanagement and high levels of inequality.
+Nearly 100 people had been detained in connection with the attacks as of July. - The government intensified its crackdown on journalists, activists, and other dissidents during the year.
+Several prominent environmentalists were jailed in a new crackdown on environmental experts, and numerous other activists were given prison sentences on charges related to their activism.
+Political Rights A. Electoral Process Was the current head of government or other chief national authority elected through free and fair elections?
+0/4 The president is elected by the National Assembly for a five-year term, and is responsible for appointing the prime minister, who is confirmed by the legislature.
 However, all selections for top executive posts are predetermined in practice by the CPV's Politburo and Central Committee.
 In 2021, Nguyễn Phú Trọng was reelected to a third term as the CPV's general secretary, despite reports that he suffered from significant health problems and party rules barring general secretaries from serving more than two terms.
 The National Assembly formally confirmed Pham Minh Chinh, a hard-line security official, as prime minister and Nguyễn Xuân Phúc as state president.

-Elections to the 499-seat Quoc Hoi, or National Assembly, are tightly controlled by the CPV, which won 485 seats in the 2021 balloting.
+Nguyễn Xuân Phúc was forced to resign as president amid a far-reaching anticorruption crackdown in January 2023 after the party found him responsible for "violations and wrongdoing" committed by officials beneath him.
+The parliament elected Võ Văn Thưởng as Vietnam's youngest-ever president in March.
+Were the current national legislative representatives elected through free and fair elections?
+O/4 Elections to the 499-seat Quoc Hoi, or National Assembly, are tightly controlled by the CPV, which won 485 seats in the 2021 balloting.
 Candidates who were technically independent, but were in fact vetted by the CPV, took the other 14 seats.